Second Home is a community response to the difficult problem of providing housing for unaccompanied, homeless youth while they attend high school.

 April 24, 2015, "Helping homeless teens earn their diplomas," Gresham Outlook

-For general information or to find out additional ways to help homeless students in need, please contact Gresham-Barlow Federal Programs at 503-261-4579.
+For general information or to find out additional ways to help homeless students in need, please contact with Gresham-Barlow Federal Programs at 503-261-4579.